-- A pouching system (also called an appliance) that will keep you from soiling your clothing is the right one for you.
+- The right pouching system (also called an appliance) for you is one that will keep you from soiling your clothing.

 - The firmness of your stool is affected by what you eat and drink.

 - Gas and odor are part of the digestive process and cannot be prevented.
-Still, they can be controlled so that you will not feel embarrassed.
+But they can be controlled so that you won’t feel embarrassed.

-- Empty the pouch often during the day to keep it from leaking or bulging under your clothes.
+- Empty the pouch when it’s about 1/3 full to keep it from leaking or bulging under your clothes.

-- Change the pouch system before there is a leak.
-It is best to change it no more than once a day and not less than once every 3 or 4 days.
+- Change the pouch system before there’s a leak.
+It’s best to change it no more than once a day and not less than once every 3 or 4 days.

-For more information on care, see the section called "Helpful hints."
+For more on care, see the section called “Caring for a colostomy.”

 Bowel movements with a descending or sigmoid colostomy

 You can treat the bowel movement through a colostomy like a normal movement through the anus; just let it happen naturally.
 But, unlike the anal opening, the colostomy does not have a sphincter muscle that can stop the passage of stool.
-This means you must wear a pouch to collect anything that might come through, whether it is expected or not.
-There are many lightweight pouches you can buy that are hard to see under clothes.
+This means you must wear a pouch to collect anything that might come through, whether it’s expected or not.
+There are many lightweight pouches that are hard to see under clothes.
 They stick to the skin around the colostomy and may be worn all the time, or only as needed.